YourVedas/yourvedas.com/docs/index.md

     link: /library/index.html
     type: primary

-footer: Brought to you by Abhimanyu Rana.
-Twitter; @planetabhi
+footer: Brought to you by @planetabhi

 ---